VEZY/PlantGeom.jl/docs/src/makie_3d.md

 Now we know the first reference mesh is the cylinder (it is brown) and the second one is the leaf (it is green).

-To update their colors we can simply pass the new colors as a vector like so:
+To update their colors we can simply pass the new colors as a dictionary mapping colors to reference meshes like so:

 ```@example 2
-viz(mtg, color = [:gray87, "#42A25ABD"])
+viz(mtg, color = Dict(1 => :gray87, 2 => "#42A25ABD"))
 ```

-But we can also use a dictionary if we only want to update one and not the others.
-For example if we want to update the second one only (the leaves), we would do:
+If we want to update the second reference mesh only (the leaves), we would do:

 ```@example 2
 viz(mtg, color = Dict(2 => "#42A25ABD"))